 - They offer the option of eating lunch in your room or in the main area, a nice touch

-- Another issue of Sabi Sands is the prevalence of man-made structures – it’s hard to drive for too long without encountering another lodge/house, solar panel, power line or other man-made structure which detracts a little from the overall ‘wild’ experience.
+- Another issue of Sabi Sands is the prevalence of man-made structures like lodges/houses, solar panels, power lines etc which can sometimes detract a little from the overall ‘wild’ experience.

-- It is one of the more expensive lodges in Northern Sabi Sands, and their standard rate does not include alcoholic drinks – something most other lodges now offer in Greater Kruger
+- It is one of the more expensive lodges in Northern Sabi Sands, but you get what you pay for!

-- Due to being so excellent for families, there is a chance you will end up on a vehicle with someone else’s children (this happened to us) – this can be entertaining but also distracting and annoying at times!
+- Due to being so excellent for families, there is a chance you will end up on a vehicle with someone else’s children (this happened to us) – but this can also be entertaining!

 So, should you stay at Chitwa Chitwa?

 This is definitely a fantastic lodge to visit if you are looking for a luxurious experience in Sabi Sands.
 It is a bit more expensive than some of its neighbours with similar game viewing, but it is a step above in terms of accommodation, food and service.
 It’s also a great option for honeymooners and families in particular.
-We would definitely recommend a visit if you have the budget!
+It is firmly in our top 5 luxury lodges and for that reason we are heading back next year for an awesome luxury safari experience – we have a few spots left if you want to join us!